Walton Family Foundation

-Walton Family Foundation is an American private foundation and the main philanthropic organization of the Walton family.
+The Walton Family Foundation is an American private foundation and the main philanthropic organization of the Walton family.
 It was created in 1987 by Walmart founder Sam Walton and his wife Helen Walton.
 As of 2023, the foundation's giving focuses on environmental and educational causes, as well as supporting communities in Northwest Arkansas and the Arkansas-Mississippi Delta.
 The board of directors includes four members of the Walton family, and Stephanie Cornell serves as the foundation's executive director.

 Overview

 Sam and Helen Walton created the Walton Family Foundation in 1987 with $1,000.
 Upon Sam Walton's death in 1992, he gave the foundation $172 million through a trust.
 The foundation focuses on education (including charter schools), environmental conservation, and supporting communities in its home region, which it defines as Northwest Arkansas and the Delta region of Arkansas and Mississippi.
 The foundation has offices in Bentonville, Arkansas, Denver, Colorado, Jersey City, New Jersey, and Washington D.C.